unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 You may be surprised to see your character looking better than ever before.

 This manual focuses on the newest version of Unity-Chan Toon Shader Ver.
-2.0: **UTS2 v.2.0.5 Release**.
+2.0: **UTS2 v.2.0.7**.

 ## 【Development Environment】
 Unity-Chan Toon Shader Ver.
 2.0 is developed based on Unity 5.6.3p1, and verification of compatibility with the latest versions of Unity 2018.x is ongoing.